UK ETA: Do You Need a New Passport Photo? (2026 Guide)

 - Your underlying UK passport still needs a standard 35x45 mm HMPO-compliant photo (no change).

-- UK ETA is GBP 16 (raised from GBP 10 in April 2025).
+- UK ETA is GBP 20 since 8 April 2026 (raised from GBP 16; originally GBP 10 at launch).

 - Approval usually within minutes; allow 3 working days for review cases.